Digital Technology in Clinical Trials

 Dr. Peterson has extensive experience with the application of actigraphy and physiological measurements in pharmaceutical clinical trials.
 After 20 years of academic research on acute lung injury and respiratory measurement techniques, he joined Pfizer's Clinical Technology group to develop and validate technologies for clinical trials.
 Eleven years later he joined Philips Respironics to develop actigraphy analysis algorithms and promote the use of wearable devices in clinical trials.
 He also joined the Clinical Trials Transformation Initiative (CTTI) and helped write the recommendations to the FDA on the use of wearable devices in clinical trials (2018).
 He is now an independent consultant and CTTI member.

 - Assistant Professor - Department of Neurology , Movement Disorders (SMD)

 - University of Rochester Medical Center, United States

 Dr. Schneider graduated from Brown University in 2006 and received her MD from the University of Rochester School of Medicine and Dentistry in 2010.
 She remained at the University of Rochester completing a neurology residency in 2014 and a movement disorders fellowship in 2015.
 She specializes in the care of patients with movement disorders, including Parkinson's disease, essential tremor, and dystonia.
 Her primary research interests include the assessment and treatment of neuropsychiatric features of neurodegenerative diseases and the use of novel tools and technology to enhance clinical care and further research.

-- Manager, Outcomes Measurement, Patient-Centered Outcomes Research
+- Head of Agile Execution, Patient-Centered Outcomes Research

 - Genentech, A Member of the Roche Group, United States